awye765/Stanford-ML-Course/Week 2/02-06-Multivariable Linear Regression - Normal Equation Intro.md

 In Gradient Descent for Linear Regression, we iteratively minimize cost function J(θ) to converge to the global minimum.

-In contrast, the <b>Normal Equation</b> on would give us a method to solve for θ analytically.
-In other words, rather than needing to run an iterative algorithm, we can instead solve for the optimal value for θ all at one go, i.e. in one step you get to the optimal value right.
+In contrast, the <b>Normal Equation</b> would give us a method to solve for θ analytically.
+In other words, rather than needing to run an iterative algorithm, we can instead solve for the optimal value for θ all at one go, i.e. in one step you get to the optimal value.

 ## How does the normal equation work?